Book Fee $ 35.00

 Course Objective: To be able to produce quality cuts on various thicknesses of mild steel using both manual and mechanized equipment, produce quality brazed joints on copper pipe, deposit quality fillet and groove welds on carbon steel, and complete OSHA10 safety training.

 Testing: To pass this course, the student is required to take two written tests.
-The student must also pass three flame cutting tests using manual and mechanized oxyacetylene cutting, as well as pass a guided bend test on a vertical up butt on 11-gauge material.
+The student must also pass three flame cutting tests using manual and mechanized oxyacetylene cutting, as well as pass a guided bend test on a vertical up butt joint on 11-gauge medium carbon steel.